obaldellon/web-upinfo/_posts/s1/2018-09-07-safety-critical-system.md

   caption_url: https://unsplash.com/
 ---
 This course introduces several models, languages and tools dedicated to the design of safety-critical systems.
-This includes solutionssolutions for describing the system under design, the expected properties, perform verification and generate certified  code.
+This includes solutions for describing the system under design, the expected properties, perform verification and generate certified  code.
 Scade is one example of industrial success story that builds on works from various academic languages and that is successful in both the avionics and train domains.

 Content :
-- Outils et méthodes pour la conception de systèmes critiques ;
+- state-based languages ;
-- Langages basés sur les états ;
+- dataflow languages ;
-- Langages flots de données ;
+- languages to express functional properties ;
-- Extensions temporelles logiques et temps-réel ;
+- logical time and realtime extensions ;
-- Langages pour la spécification de propriétés fonctionnelles et temporelles.
+- exhaustive verification tools.

 ### Grading ###

-Contrôle continu intégral avec
+Contrôle continu intégral :
-- 1 note d'un examen écrit 2h (50%) et
+- 1 written examn 2h (50%)
-- 1 note de travaux pratiques (50%).
+- 1 lab work (50%).